spatie/laravel-resource-links/README.md

 ```

 ### Global Endpoints
 What about endpoints like `index`, `create` and `store`?
 We could include these endpoints by setting the `$endPointMethods` property on the controller.
-But then every item in an resource collection would always have three identical endpoints.
-A more efficient solution is to store the endpoints on an higher level, so we don't generate these endpoints for every item in the resource collection.
+But then every item in a resource collection would always have three identical endpoints.
+A more efficient solution is to store the endpoints on a higher level, so we don't generate these endpoints for every item in the resource collection.

 Since resource collections not only can have a data section but also a meta section.
 It is wisely to put endpoints like `index`, `create` and `store` which don't depend on the model here.